View our brochure

 What does my camper need to bring?

-Participants should pack comfortable clothing with shoes appropriate for walking across campus.
+Participants should pack comfortable clothing with comfortable shoes appropriate for walking across campus.
 NSU is a large college campus and sessions will be help all over campus.
 AIM-High concludes with a semi- formal gala, so please bring dressy attire for this event.
 A complete packing list will be available under the Accepted Students link below.

 Will there be supervision and security?